sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-02-24-what_makes_a_riddle.md

 title: What Makes A Riddle?
 ---

-Leopold squeezed sideways through another narrow stone gap.
+Leopold squeezed sideways through a narrow stone gap.
 Fortunately he'd lost a little weight these last few days.
 There wasn't much to eat atop Mt.
 Icehollow.

 He made it through at the cost of a few buttons from his doublet.
 They clattered to the floor, rolling off in all directions.
 A small